International Brotherhood of Teamsters: Influence of organized crime

-Rank-and-file anger over the McClellan Committee's revelations eventually led Beck to retire from the Teamsters and allowed Jimmy Hoffa to take over.
+Rank-and-file anger over the McClellan Committee's revelations eventually led Beck to retire from the Teamsters, which allowed Jimmy Hoffa to take over.
 Immediately after his testimony in late March 1957, Beck won approval from the union's executive board to establish a $1 million fund to defend himself and the union from the committee's allegations.
-But member outrage at the expenditure was significant, and permission to establish the fund rescinded.
+But member outrage at the expenditure was significant, and permission to establish the fund was rescinded.
 Member anger continued to grow throughout the spring, and Beck's majority support on the executive board vanished.
 Beck was called before the McClellan Committee again in early May 1957, and additional interest-free loans and other potentially illegal and unethical financial transactions exposed.
 Based on these revelations, Beck was indicted for tax evasion on May 2, 1957.

 Beck's legal troubles led him to retire and Hoffa to win election to the union presidency.
 Support for Beck among the membership evaporated.
 Beck announced on May 25 he would not run for re-election in October.
 The announcement created chaos among the union leadership, and despite additional indictments Hoffa announced he would seek the presidency on July 19.
 Rank-and-file support for Hoffa was strong, although there were some attempts to organize an opposition candidate.
-Hoffa's opponents asked a federal judge to postpone the election, but the request was granted only temporarily and Hoffa was duly elected General President of the union on October 4, 1957.
+Hoffa's opponents asked a federal judge to postpone the election, but the request was granted only temporarily and Hoffa was elected General President of the union on October 4, 1957.
 Beck offered to retire early to allow Hoffa to take control of the union in December.
 A federal district court barred Hoffa from taking power unless he was acquitted in his wiretapping trial.
-The ruling was upheld by a court of appeals, but the trial ended in a hung jury on December 19, 1957, and Hoffa assumed the presidency on February 1, 1958.
+The ruling was upheld by a court of appeals, and the trial ended in a hung jury on December 19, 1957.
+Hoffa assumed the presidency on February 1, 1958.